tagtogorg/tagtog-doc/on-premises-sysadmin.md

       <strong>Any change is reflected immediately</strong> across all the projects in the system.
     </div>
     <div class="message">
-      When a role is removed, all the users under this role are assigned to another role (chosen by the sys admin).
+      When a role is removed, all the users under this role are assigned to another role (chosen by the sysadmin).
     </div>
   </div>